CLT for the capacity of the range of stable random walks: Introduction

-The aim of this article is to obtain a central limit theorem for the capacity of the range process for a class of $\alpha$-stable strongly transient random walks in dimensions $d > 5\alpha /2$.
+The aim of this article is to obtain a central limit theorem for the capacity of the range process for a class of $\alpha$-stable strongly transient random walks with the index satisfying $d /\alpha> 5 /2$.
 To the best of our knowledge this is the first result in this direction dealing with random walks that do not have finite second moment.
 Our motivation comes from the article by Le Gall and Rosen \cite{LeGall-Rosen}, and approach developed by Asselah, Schapira and Sousi \cite{Asselah_Zd}.
 A type of the limit behaviour of the sequence $\{\calC_n\}_{n\ge0}$ depends on the value of the ratio $d/\alpha$.
-We observe that our central limit theorem reveals that the capacity of the range of stable random walks with $d>5\alpha /2$ behaves as the cardinality of the range for $d>3\alpha /2$ (see \cite[Result 1]{LeGall-Rosen}).
-In the case when $2\alpha\le d \leq 5\alpha/2$ we expect to obtain a different behavior.
-More precisely, for $d=5\alpha /2$ we conjecture that a central limit theorem is valid but with another scaling sequence, and for $2\alpha \leq d <5\alpha /2$ the limit law should be non-normal which would resemble a correspondence between the cardinality and the capacity of the range which holds for simple random walks, see \cite{Asselah_Z4, Schapira}.
-The study of the case $2\alpha\le d \leq 5\alpha/2$ is an ongoing project and it is postponed to follow-up articles.
+We observe that our central limit theorem reveals that the capacity of the range of stable random walks with $d/\alpha>5 /2$ behaves as the cardinality of the range for $d/\alpha>3 /2$, cf. \cite[Result 1]{LeGall-Rosen}.
+If $d/\alpha = 5/2$ we conjecture that the limit law is again normal but the scaling sequence should be of the form $\sqrt{ng(n)}$, where $g(n)= \sum_{k=1}^n k^2b(k)^{-2d}$ is a slowly varying function.
+This corresponds to the scaling sequence for the range process in the case $d/\alpha = 3/2$, as established in \cite[Section 4.5]{LeGall-Rosen}.
+We remark that the case when $\alpha =2$ and $d=5$ has been recently partially solved by Schapira in \cite{Schapira}, where the author considers a class of symmetric random walks which satisfy certain moment condition and obtains the normal law in the limit under the scaling $\sqrt{n\log n}$.
+For $2\leq d/\alpha<5/2$ the limit law should be non-normal and we expect yet another scaling sequence which would involve the truncated Green function, cf.\ \cite[Result 2]{LeGall-Rosen}.
+The study of the case $2 \le d/\alpha \leq 5 /2$ is an ongoing project and it is postponed to follow-up articles.